Ozymandias81/DNF2001-LeakOzyRepo/README.md

 # Authors #

 - Ozymandias81: Archive Maintainer, Programmer
+- StrikerMan780: Several fixes regarding Multiplayer and Sounds (https://github.com/StrikerMan780/DNF2001Fixes)
+- Xinarki: DXVK Wrapper
+- BFG9000: Other minor wrappers attempts (D3D8-9)
 - neoxaero: Discord Coordinator Lead
-- Xinarki: DXVK Wrapper
-- BFG9000: Othe minor wrappers attempts (D3D8-9)

 # Known Bugs #

-DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP (though the shot gets saved) Changing brightness with F11 works only with the unpatched wrapper on October 26 folder (Stable) , other wrappers doesn't Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations
+DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP (it works with DXVK wrapper) Changing brightness with F11 works only with the unpatched wrapper on October 26 folder (Stable) , other wrappers doesn't Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations